Evnty

 createEvent(): Event

 Creates a new Event instance for multi-listener event handling.
-This is the primary way to create events in the library.

 const messageEvent = createEvent<string>();